Learn seven of the most common trading mistakes to avoid. Hone your trading strategies and skills by knowing what not to do.

 The proverbial deer in the headlights usually meets his demise because he won’t make a decision.
 Traders sometimes experience the same phenomenon.
 Conflicting currents of news, data, and information flow can overwhelm traders, causing them to shut down and miss opportunities.

-When you’re holding a position, greed, fear, and a whole host of other human emotions can gang up on you and cause you to freeze.
+Heard of “analysis paralysis?”
+When you’re holding a position, analyzing too many variables can cause you to freeze.
 It may be better to take the initiative and decide, one way or the other, even if you’re not 100% certain of the right answer.
 Because refusing to act won’t stop the markets.

 for thinkMoney ®